SERVICES FOR VEGAN AND SPIRITUAL AUTHORS

-WHAT IF I WANT TO PITCH MY MANUSCRIPT TO A SPECIFIC PUBLISHER?
+WHAT IF I WANT TO PITCH MY MANUSCRIPT TO A PUBLISHER?

-You’re welcome to pitch your manuscript to publishers regardless of whether you have an agent.
+You’re welcome to pitch your manuscript to publishers regardless of whether you have worked with an editor or have an agent.

 If we work together, I’m happy to send you a list of publishers who may select your manuscript.

 DO YOU KNOW ANY VEGAN PUBLISHERS OR PRINT-ON-DEMAND SERVICES?

 Traditional vegan publishers I know of are BenBella Vegan (vegan arm of BenBella), Lantern Publishing & Media, Vegan Heritage Press, and Vegan Publishers.
 If you are a publisher and would like to be added to this list please contact me.